evothings/ecraft2learn/arduinobot/README.md

     sudo ldconfig

 ### Building
-Enter the `arduinobot` directory and build `arduinobot` using `nimble install`:
+Enter the `arduinobot` directory and build `arduinobot` using `nimble build` and install it using `nimble install`:

     cd arduinobot
     nimble install

+You can also run tests, but they require a running MQTT server on localhost:

+    nimble tests

 ## How to run
-Arduinobot is a server and only needs an MQTT server to connect to in order to function:
+Arduinobot is a server and only needs an MQTT server to connect to in order to function.
+Run using `--help` to see how it works:

+    gokr@yoda:~$ arduinobot --help
-    arduinobot -u:<username> -p:<password> tcp://<someserver>:1883
+    arduinobot

+    Usage:
+        arduinobot [-u USERNAME] [-p PASSWORD] [-s MQTTURL] arduinobot (-h | --help)
+        arduinobot (-v | --version)

+    Options:
+        -u USERNAME      Set MQTT username [default: test].
+        -p PASSWORD      Set MQTT password [default: test].
+        -s MQTTURL       Set URL for the MQTT server [default: tcp://localhost:1883] -h --help        Show this screen.
+        -v --version     Show version.

-If successful it should look something like the following:
+If you run it successfully it should look something like this:

+    gokr@yoda:~$ arduinobot
+    INFO Jester is making jokes at http://localhost:10000 Cleaning out builds directory: /home/gokr/evo/ecraft2learn/arduinobot/src/builds
+    Connecting as arduinobot-44bedc65-6e7b-4e33-b91e-dcba5fd4a6e0 to tcp://localhost:1883

 ## How to work on the code